St. Leo, FL Demographics

 A map of St. Leo's Population by Race

-Of the 955 places in Florida, St. Leo is the 642nd most populous.
+St. Leo is ranked the 682nd most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Leo was ranked the 642nd most populous place in the 2020 Census.

 St. Leo's White Population